Investing

 How much should I keep in a savings account?

-With the savings interest rate at its current level, it might be tempting to put all your money in a high interest savings account and lock it away.
+It might be tempting to put all your money in a high interest savings account and lock it away.

 A rule of thumb is that you should have between three to six months worth of living expenses saved for use in case of emergencies, medical expenses, home repairs, car repairs, fines, fees and other similar expenses.